 2. Measurement Tools.
 People can be (rightfully) nervous about bloated ERP projects that suck time, energy and money and never meet expectations.
-(Check out our 2012 ERP Report for some compelling statistics about budget and duration overages.)
 Show that a new ERP system will have quantifiable results by identifying and describing key performance indicators of the project.
 Determine how success will be monitored throughout the implementation and beyond.

 3. Standardization Strategy.
 One of the great benefits of an ERP system can be realized via standardization across business units.
 Identify departments wherein standardization could be most easily achieved (human resources, accounting, customer service, etc.) as well as those that might be a bit trickier, and develop a strategy to blueprint processes in each of them.
-Independent third-party consultants like Panorama are highly beneficial in this regard as we sort through “as is” processes to build the “to be” processes needed for enhanced business benefit and ERP system utilization.
-Documenting and mapping processes is also a must prior to any software selection activities, so get cracking.
+Independent third-party consultants like Panorama are beneficial in this regard as we sort through “as is” processes to build the “to be” processes needed for enhanced business benefits and ERP system utilization.
+Documenting and mapping processes is also essential prior to software selection.

-4. Organizational Change Components.
+4. Change Management.
 Investigate and document previous training and organizational change management initiatives conducted by your company.
 What worked?
 What didn’t?
 What do end-users need to increase usability?
-Create channels of communication with end-users to start achieving buy-in and determining organizational change strategies from the beginning.
+Create channels of communication with end-users to start achieving buy-in and determining change management strategies from the beginning.
 Document what they say and communicate it to the executive level.

 5. Total Cost of Ownership.
 Executives should have a clear picture of the total cost of ownership (TCO) for their purchases.
 This understanding should be applied to negotiate contract terms accordingly.
 In addition, the TCO should be quantified for at least seven years.
 Executives don’t like surprises.
 Work with a third-party consultant to determine the true TCO (including licensing, resources, integration and customization).